 These challenges include:

-- Degradation in quality of service due to lack of ITSM process skills/competencies
+- Degradation in quality of service due to lack of ITSM processes skills/competencies

-- Process service levels are met; however, the customer doesn’t see the overall value delivered
+- The service levels for ITSM processes are met; however, the customer doesn’t see the overall value delivered

 - Tasks and activities are completed on time, but no outcome is met